hcengineering/platform-0.2/packages/platform/README.md

 A `plugin.ts` available to `Platform` only.
 So you should never import anything from another plugin besides `index.ts`.

-Runtime code not allowed to import anything from `__resources__` folder.
+Runtime code not allowed to import anything from `__model__` folder.
 This is solely for tooling/configuration purposes, and does not exists at runtime.